practical-neuroimaging/practical-neuroimaging.github.com/2013/day1.rst

 * Learning how to use tools.
 * Homework for this week: editors.

-See :ref:`choosing-editor` for a review of some choices.
+See :ref:`choosing-editor-2013` for a review of some choices.

 **********************
 The Python environment